TJ-09/TRoom/README.md

-# Dorchester-On-Thames Tea Room app to help with calculating order costs, very simple web app
+# Dorchester-On-Thames Tea Room app to help with calculating orders, costs and change.
+A very simple web app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.